 Being a Jew is not cause for despair or depression; such despair and agony as the Jewish people have had to endure over the past thousand years is the result, not of what they are, but of what the Christian world has inflicted upon them; and since so many Jews stubbornly remained Jewish in spite of that, the fact of being Jewish must hold an enticement in itself.

 I think there will always be Jews — if only because the fact of being a Jew is a special kind of wonder… a condition of civilization, of being a little bit of an outsider with the outsider’s point of view, so that at least some of those who are Jews see the world more clearly because they are apart.
 The world needs its outsiders… (3)

-My father, Werner Schott, was first sent to an English school for refugee children, then to Dartington Hall, a progressive high school in the town of Totnes.
+My dad, Werner Leo Schott, was born on April 29 1920, in Ludwigshafen, Rhineland-Palatinate, Germany.
+He was first sent to an English school for refugee children, then to Dartington Hall, a progressive high school in the town of Totnes.
 When he graduated, he entered the London School of Economics.

 Werner Schott, 21 year-old student at the London School of Economics, left his home in Cambridge at nine o’clock this morning with a rucksack on his back to hitch-hike his way to Leeds.
 Four hours later, with speckless shoes, he registered at the University Union here as the first of 500 student delegates.
 They will discuss war, democracy, education, and a new world order at the annual six-day conference of the National Union of Students… (4)

 “In June and July 1940, 2,354 Austrian, German and Italian male refugees, aged 16 to 60, are sent to Canada.
 Many of them will stay imprisoned in Canada for more than 3 years.” – Internment of Jewish refugees in Canada, Anne Frank Guide.
 (Also see The Vancouver Holocaust Education Centre.)